Constraining $\alpha$-attractor models from reheating: General strategy

-For an EoS $\omega_{re}=0$ recent lattice simulations \cite{Antusch:2020iyq} suggest that there are {\it at least} 7 e-folds previous to entering the radiation era (see upper left hand panel of Fig.~1 of \cite{Antusch:2020iyq}).
-This is a very conservative lower bound and can be much larger that 7.
-In what follows we illustrate our procedure by imposing the (very conservative) condition $N_{re}\geq 7$ to constrain $n_s$ and $r$ and from there extract new bounds for cosmological quantities of interest.
+In what follows we illustrate our procedure by imposing the very general condition $N_{re}\geq 0$ (see Fig.~\ref{Nre}) to constrain $n_s$ and $r$ to models which are quadratic around the minimum thus, the EoS is given by $\omega=0$ in all the cases, and from there extract new bounds for cosmological quantities of interest.